base-org/web/apps/base-docs/docs/tools/bridge-faq.md

 ### What if I have a question, issue or problem?

 The [Base Discord](https://base.org/discord) community is available around the clock for general questions, assistance and support!
+Depending on your issue, you can create a support ticket in the `#general-support` or `#developer-support` channels.

 ### Can I move my assets back to Ethereum from Base?